Smart Open Services for European Patients

 Always rely on the explicit permission of the user for each remote session, and avoid as much as possible being connected remotely for long periods of time with no particular reason.
 It is important as it could become another way for malicious individuals to gain access to a system.

-Your remote session should last as little as possible
+Your remote session should last as short as possible

 In the interest of your own time, but also from a risk point of view, end the remote session as soon as possible after completing the task it was required for.